FilipLe/property-rental-angular-app/README.md

 # Property Rental Angular Application

 ## Description
-A simple Angular app that lists properties for rental and shows the details of individual houses.
+A simple app that combines HTML web developing, JavaScript contenting, and CSS styling with the Angular framework to list properties for rental and show the details of individual houses.

 ## Prerequisites
 Check [../prerequisites](https://github.com/FilipLe/property-rental-angular-app/tree/master/prerequisites) for more.